List of CR Flamengo seasons: Background

 Flamengo was founded on 17 November 1895, by a group of rowers gathered at club member Nestor de Barros's manor on Flamengo Beach in Rio de Janeiro.
 In the late 19th century, rowing was the elite, upper middle class sport in the region and the group hoped to impress the young women of the city's high society by establishing a rowing club.

-The recently formed football (soccer) team before a match vs. Paysandu, 1912.
+The recently formed football (soccer) team before a match vs. Paissandu, 1912.

 Flamengo's football team was only established after a group of ten dissatisfied players from Fluminense broke away from that club following a dispute with its board.
 The players decided to join Flamengo because Alberto Borgerth, the team's captain, was also a rower for Flamengo.
 Also, establishing a land sports department at Flamengo was preferable to joining football rivals Botafogo or the all-English club Paysandu (now, Paissandu).
 The new members were admitted on 8 November 1911.
 A motion against the club taking part in football tournaments was put to a vote but was defeated, and as a result the members officially established the club's new football department on 24 December 1911.

 Since then, Flamengo established themselves as one of Brazil's most successful sports clubs in the 20th century during the era of state leagues in Brazil when they captured several Campeonato Carioca (Rio de Janeiro state league) titles prior to the establishment of the first Brazilian national football championship in 1959.
-Since then, they have remained successful in Brazilian football, having won seven times the Campeonato Brasileiro Série A, the 1987 Copa União (a Brasileirão title contested by Sport, although CBF recognizes both champions, the STF does not.), five times the Copa do Brasil, three times the Supercopa do Brasil, and a record 39 times the Campeonato Carioca.
+Since then, they have remained successful in Brazilian football, having won eight times the Campeonato Brasileiro Série A, the 1987 Copa União (a Brasileirão title contested by Sport, although CBF recognizes both champions, the STF does not.), five times the Copa do Brasil, three times the Supercopa do Brasil, and a record 40 times the Campeonato Carioca, including three consecutive titles on seven occasions.
 They are one of the only three clubs to have never been relegated from the Brazilian Série A, along with São Paulo and recently promoted Mirassol.
-In South American and worldwide competitions, the club's highest achievements are their conquests of the 1981, 2019 and 2022 Copa Libertadores, and 1981 Intercontinental Cup against Liverpool, led by the club's most iconic player Zico, in addition to the 1999 Copa Mercosul, the 1996 Copa de Oro and the 2020 Recopa Sudamericana.
+In South American and worldwide competitions, the club's highest achievements are their conquests of the 1981, 2019, 2022 and 2025 Copa Libertadores, and 1981 Intercontinental Cup against English-side Liverpool, led by the club's most iconic player Zico, in addition to the 1999 Copa Mercosul, the 1996 Copa de Oro and the 2020 Recopa Sudamericana.
 Flamengo's fiercest and longest-standing rivalries are with the other "Big Four" of Rio de Janeiro: Fluminense, Botafogo and Vasco da Gama.
 Throughout their history, they also had rivalries with clubs from other states, most notably with Atlético Mineiro, Corinthians and Palmeiras.

 Flamengo is the most popular club in Brazil, with over 40.2 million supporters as of 2020.
 It is also Brazil's richest and most valuable football club with an annual revenue of R$950.0 million (€163.04 million) and a valuation of over R$2.9 billion (€469.21 million).